wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 Wavefront service in a secure, fast, and reliable manner

 Here's the data pipeline:
-1. The Healthwatch Exporter VMs stream metrics from the TAS Firehose.
+1. The Healthwatch Exporter VMs stream metrics from the Tanzu Application Service Firehose.
 The tile creates a VM for each Healthwatch exporter a VM for Telegraf and a VM for the Wavefront Proxy.
 2. Telegraf scrapes the VMs at a predefined interval, and converts them to [Wavefront data format](wavefront_data_format.html).RK>>TRUE??
 It's not proxy preprocessor rule(s)
 3. The metrics are then sent to the Wavefront Proxy.
 RK>>Telegraf sends them?
 4. The proxy send the metrics to the Wavefront service.